crackisalright/crackisalright/README.md

 crackisalright/crackisalright is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
---->im a super noob just want to develop skills trying to stay motivated pentesting is intreaging and i wanna know everything about security learn lynx maybe some py if anyone has a flipper to sell for msrp email me thank you
+--->im a super noob just want to develop skills trying to stay motivated pentesting is intreaging and i wanna know everything about security learn lynx maybe some py